MAELOVE: THE GLOW MAKER

 SkinCeuticals C E Ferulic with 15% L-Ascorbic Acid is often touted as the “gold standard” in vitamin C serums.
 As we mentioned before and in a previous post, the C E Ferulic serum was developed based off a patent, that is set to expire in 2025.

-Which is why the folks at Maelove have covertly maintained the exact formulation of the Glow Maker (aside from the 15% L-ascorbic acid) under wraps with the addition of a few different ingredients – to avoid any risk of patent breach.
+This is why the folks at Maelove have covertly maintained the exact formulation of the Glow Maker (aside from the 15% L-ascorbic acid) under wraps with the addition of a few different ingredients – to avoid any risk of a patent breach.

 It’s safe to say that Maelove The Glow Maker is similar but still very different.